jack-fletcher/Necromancer-Game/README.md

 # Necromancer-Game
 A repo for the necromancer game created by Jack Fletcher within the PRCO304 Final Year Project module at Plymouth University.

+Note*

+Use space bar to move between VR and first person modes

+In first person, controls are a typical WASD control with shift to speed up.

+It's most likely more stable within the Unity Editor, but the Build.zip *should* work.

 References: